coreos/updateservicectl/Documentation/configure-machines.md

 ## New Machines

 New servers can be configured to communicate with your CoreUpdate installation by using [cloud-config](https://coreos.com/docs/cluster-management/setup/cloudinit-cloud-config).
 Set the value of `server` to the custom address of your installation and `group` to the unique identifier of your application group.

-For example, here are the settings for "NYC Production":
+For example, here is what "NYC Production" looks like in CoreUpdate:

 ![CoreUpdate Group](img/coreupdate-group.png)

+Here's the cloud-config to use:

 ```
 #cloud-config